wso2/docs-ei/en/streaming-integrator/docs/quick-start-guide/quick-start-guide.md

 Once you try out this quick start guide, you can proceed to one of the following sections.

-- Learn the basic functionality of the Streaming Integrator in 20 minutes by [Creating Your First Siddhi Application](quick-start-guide-101.md)
+- Learn the basic functionality of the Streaming Integrator in less than 30 minutes by [Creating Your First Siddhi Application](getting-started/getting-started-guide-overview.md)

 - To understand how to trigger integration flows via the Micro Integrator based on the results you generate via the Streaming Integrator, see [Getting SI Running with MI in Five Minutes](hello-world-with-mi.md).